jacoblee93/fully-local-pdf-chatbot/README.md

 Yes, it's another chat over documents implementation... but this one is entirely local!

-It can even run fully in your browser with a small LLM via [WebLLM](https://webllm.mlc.ai/) or using Chrome's experimental built-in Gemini Nano model!
+It can even run fully in your browser with a small LLM via [WebLLM](https://webllm.mlc.ai/) - or, if you have access to the closed preview, using Chrome's experimental built-in Gemini Nano model!

 ![](/public/images/demo_browser_only.gif)